 Influenza HA Antigens.
 Influenza A(H3), A(H1N1)pdm09 and B antigens consist of infected allantoic fluid inactivated by BPL.
 The preparations vary depending upon the strains selected for the vaccine and are derived from either a reassortant made with the vaccine strain or a comparable reference wild type virus strain.
-Influenza B serologic antigens are etherextracted to increase sensitivity.
-Store the liquid antigen at 4°C to 8°C. HA titers are determined after packaging and noted on label, but may drop upon storage.
+Influenza B serologic antigens are ether-extracted to increase sensitivity.
+Store the liquid antigen at 2°C to 8°C. HA titers are determined after packaging and noted on label, but may drop upon storage.
 Test all antigens before initial use.

 Influenza HAI Reference Antisera.
-Hyperimmune antisera were prepared in sheep or goats by multiple intramuscular injections with purified HA from the influenza vaccine strain or a reference strain.
-These antisera permit identification of influenza type A(H3N2), A(H1N1)pdm09 and type B (Victoria and Yamagata lineages) viruses in human influenza isolates and are also used as positive control antisera in serologic assays.
+Hyperimmune antisera were prepared in goats by multiple intramuscular injections with purified HA from the influenza vaccine strain or a reference strain.
+These antisera permit identification of influenza type A(H3N2), A(H1N1)pdm09 and type B(Victoria and Yamagata lineages) viruses in human influenza isolates and are also used as positive control antisera in serologic assays.
 The product volume is listed on the package label.
 Reconstitute to that volume with distilled water.
-Store the lyophilized sera at 4°C to 8°C but reconstituted sera should be stored at -20°C to -40°C (+/- 5°C).
+Store the lyophilized sera at 2°C to 8°C and reconstituted sera at -30°C±10°C.

 Receptor Destroying Enzyme (RDE).
-The RDE supplied is a commercial preparation and should be used according to the protocol in the procedures.
-This lot of RDE should be used in treatment of the provided reference antisera and can be used in the treatment of human sera for serologic diagnosis.
+The RDE supplied is a commercial preparation and should be used according to the suppliers' protocol.
+RDE should be used in treatment of the provided reference antisera and can be used in the treatment of human sera for serologic diagnosis.
 This kit has been tested only with this lot of RDE and has not been verified with any other products.
+Store the lyophilized RDE at 2°C to 8°C and reconstituted RDE at -30°C±10°C.

 Field Isolates.
 Isolation of influenza may be performed in embryonated eggs or tissue culture.
-The most frequently used and recommended tissue culture is MDCK cells, however, commercial primary monkey kidney tissue culture is used by many laboratories.
+The most frequently used and recommended tissue culture is MDCK cells, however, commercial primary monkey kidney tissue culture are used by many laboratories.